c3kay/hoyolab-rss-feeds/README.md

 async def generate_feeds():
     loader = FeedConfigLoader(Path("path/to/config.toml"))

-    # all games in config
+    # option 1: all games found in config
     all_configs = await loader.get_all_feed_configs()
     feed_collection = GameFeedCollection.from_configs(all_configs)
     await feed_collection.create_feeds()

-    # only a single game
+    # option 2: only a specific game from config
     genshin_config = await loader.get_feed_config(Game.GENSHIN)
     genshin_feed = GameFeed.from_config(genshin_config)
     await genshin_feed.create_feed()
 ```

 [Here](https://gist.github.com/c3kay/2cd9833ef1c527e210aebf7a866336ed)
-you can find an example on how to create a feed without using the TOML config file.
+you can find an example on how to create a feed without using the config file.

 ### Docker